 There are a few major differences when comparing the two suits.
-The double-breasted suit jacket features wide, overlapping flaps at the front which mostly features two symmetrical columns of buttons.
+The double-breasted suit jacket features wide, overlapping flaps at the front which mostly feature two symmetrical columns of buttons.
 On the right-hand side of a double-breasted jacket, the column of buttons are functional and the ones on the left are decorative buttons.
 Double-breasted suit jackets usually feature two columns of one to four buttons, with the three-button look (six buttons in total) being the most popular choice.

 Another big difference between the two jackets is the lapels.
 On the double-breasted jacket, it is most common to see a peaked lapel, but if the jacket is a tuxedo you may see a streamlined shawl lapel.

 In comparison to the double-breasted suit, the single-breasted suit jacket features a narrow overlap and just one column of buttons.
-When it comes to buttons, this jacket usually features a column of one, two or three buttons (four-button versions but are not as popular).
+When it comes to buttons, this jacket usually features a column of one, two or three buttons (four-button versions are not as popular).
 With a three-button blazer, a good rule to remember is, sometimes, always, never—in the same order, which means sometimes button the top button, always button the middle button, and never button the bottom button.
 Usually, the single-breasted jacket has a notched lapel and sometimes a shawl lapel.

 How to Style a Double-Breasted Blazer?

 This classy garment is a statement by itself.
 It should be styled very cautiously and should not be over the top.
 When styling this blazer, avoid button-downs with patterns and pants with thick stripes on them.
 Stick to pin-stripes and solid neutral color shirts.
-You can complete the look with accessories and loafers.
+You can complete the look with accessories and leather loafers.
 A pocket square is a great preference when donning this garment especially if you’re going sans tie.

 Those who want to appear with a broader chest should definitely invest in this timeless piece.
 The blazer’s peak lapels are the reason behind making one’s chest look wider, giving a slimmer silhouette to your waist.
-An easy way to style a black naval peacoat is to pair it with a nude turtleneck sweater, slim pinstripe pants and black sneakers, this is more of a laid-back look and is less formal.
-If you’re more into color and prefer a brown jacket, it can be worn with a white button-down, blue jeans and loafers.
+An easy way to style a black naval peacoat is to pair it with a nude turtleneck sweater, slim pinstripe pants, and black sneakers, this is more of a laid-back look and is less formal.
+If you’re more into color and prefer a brown jacket, it can be worn with a white button-down, blue jeans, and loafers.

-Always go for six buttons as the 6×2 (it has six buttons where two are used and sometimes, one is used) style of blazer is the most outstanding choice.
+Always go for six buttons as the 6×2 (it has six buttons where two are used and sometimes, one is used) style of the blazer is the most outstanding choice.
 The buttons should be closed at all times because the second you open them up, the illusion starts to fall apart.
 Unless in a seated position, in which case buttons have to be left open when sitting.

 Just like a single-breasted blazer, a double-breasted blazer can be worn to formal and semi-formal events.
 Due to its elevated aesthetic, it is more formal than the single blazer and is definitely a standout piece.
 It can be worn to a wedding, formal dinner, a ball, events and an office meeting.
 They’re a big trend at the moment and will definitely make a statement when you wear one.

 There is no limitation to who can and cannot wear this blazer as long as they style it appropriately.
 Of course, keeping in mind the weather.
-These blazers do come in different fabrics such as leather, linen, cotton and silk.
+These blazers do come in different fabrics such as leather, linen, cotton, and silk.
 One should always consider the weather before picking the material.
 You would not want to wear a leather blazer midday while the sun is shining bright.
 Save it for the evenings or at least when it’s cooler outdoors.

 We at The Jacket Maker carry timeless and classy menswear jackets.
 You can find a few pieces that are currently up for grabs.
 Also, if you have a design and style in mind we offer 100% customization for our customers.